AhmedSherifH/Book-Scraper/README.md

 ## Features
 - Different file formats to download Manga and comics in
-  - .cbz, .zip and .jpg file support
+  - .cbz, .zip, .pdf and .jpg file support
 - Different compression algorithms for .zip files
   - Stored, Deflate, LZMA and BZIP2 algorithms
 - Different hosts for both Manga and Comics